riscv-verification/riscvISACOV/README.md

 To automatically generate source functional coverage VIPs that can be used for many different core configurations/implementations.

 ## Imperas provides source automatically generated
-Within Imperas there is a machine readable definition of the RISC-V ISA architectrural definition.
+Within Imperas there is a machine readable definition of the RISC-V ISA architectural definition.

 From this definition, the Imperas' generator creates the source SystemVerilog files that are provided in the project.